Breadcrumb

 Research Focus

-My research focuses on understanding low-level vision, in particular cortical plasticity in the adult.
-We use a range of different techniques including psychophysics, brain stimulation (TMS and tDCS), brain imaging (fMRI, EEG and MEG) and computational modelling to better understand normal visual cortical function and how it can be modulated.
+Robert Francis Hess received an Honorary Scientist appointment to the Research Institute of the McGill University Health Centre in 2025.
+His pioneering research in visual neuroscience has profoundly shaped the understanding of human vision.
+His influential work on contour integration has clarified how the brain organizes visual information, while his groundbreaking discoveries in amblyopia treatment have transformed clinical practice.
+By demonstrating adult cortical plasticity, his research overturned long-standing assumptions and introduced novel therapies, including behavioral training and transcranial magnetic stimulation.
+Robert Hess’ research focuses on understanding low-level vision, in particular cortical plasticity in the adult, using a range of different techniques including psychophysics, brain stimulation (TMS and tDCS), brain imaging (fMRI, EEG and MEG) and computational modelling to better understand normal visual cortical function and how it can be modulated.
 One key application of this work is to a condition called amblyopia.
 This is the most common form of unilateral blindness in the adult population, with an incidence of three per cent, but currently there is no treatment beyond 17 years of age.
-We have developed an innovative new treatment for children and adults that has been acquired by Novartis, with whom we are working to further develop the treatment.
+His laboratory has developed an innovative new treatment for children and adults that has been acquired by Novartis.

 Selected Publications